oVirt/ovirt-site/source/feature/serial-console.html.md

 ##### /bin/vdsm-vmconsole-authkeys utility

-Performs rpc to vdsm or read registry to acquire authorized keys at same format as outlined above.
+Performs rpc to vdsm or read registry to acquire authorized keys at same format as outlined above, and replaces the ~/.ssh/authorized_keys file functionality.

 #### vdsm-vmconsole utility